 - 6.7 oz (190 grams) chopped dark chocolate 50% cocoa (semi-sweet)

 - 1 tablespoon (15 grams) brandy, kahlua or whiskey (you can substitute with vanilla extract)

 - chocolate sprinkles for decoration.

-Make the cupcakes: transfer the flour, the cocoa, the salt, the baking powder, and the sugar in a bowl and mix to combine.
-Make a large well in the center and add the olive oil, the egg, the coffee, the brandy, the vanilla.
-Beat the liquids with a whisk and stir everything together until just combined.
+- Make the cupcakes: transfer the flour, the cocoa, the salt, the baking powder, and the sugar in a bowl and mix to combine.
+Make a large well in the center and add the olive oil, the egg, the coffee, the brandy, and the vanilla.
+Beat with a whisk until just combined.

 If you like this recipe, Pin it!